Araffe/vdc-networking-lab/readme.md

 In our VDC environment, we are using Cisco CSR1000V routers in the Hub virtual network - CSR stands for *Cloud Services Router* and is a virtualised Cisco router running IOS-XE software.
 The CSR1000V is a fully featured Cisco router that supports most routing functionality, such as OSPF and BGP routing, IPSec VPNs and Zone Based Firewalls.

-In the initial lab seup, you provisioned the CSR1000V router in the Hub virtual network, however it must now be configured in order to route traffic.
+In the initial lab setup, you provisioned the CSR1000V router in the Hub virtual network, however it must now be configured in order to route traffic.
 Follow the steps in this section to configure the CSR1000V.

 **1)** To log on to the CSR1000V, you'll need to obtain the public IP address assigned to it.
 You can obtain this using the Azure portal (navigate to the *VDC-NVA* resource group and inspect the object named 'csr-pip').
 Alternatively, you can use the Azure CLI to obtain the public IP address, as follows: